jw3126/AxisArrayConversion.jl/README.md

 # Supporting more arrays

-Conversions between two array types provided by using the path
+Conversions between two array types is provided by using the path
 ```julia
 MyArray -> NamedTuple -> OtherArray
 ```
+This has multiple advantages:
-This has the advantages, that for `N` array types, only `2N` methods must be implemented and also conversion can be implemented between packages that don't know about each other.
+* For `N` array types, only `2N` methods must be implemented.
+* Conversion can be implemented between packages that don't know about each other.

 In order to support `MyArray`, the following must be implemented: